SpongePowered/SpongeDocs/source/plugin/text/representations/formatting-code-legacy.rst

     org.spongepowered.api.text.serializer.TextSerializers

 Text can be represented by using a special character indicating a formatting *of some kind* followed by a unique character indicating the specific formatting to be used.
-In the SpongeAPI, there are two different characters that are supported by default: the ampersand (&) and the section character (§).
+In SpongeAPI, there are two different characters that are supported by default: the ampersand (&) and the section character (§).

 Both formatting schemes use the codes found at the `Minecraft Wiki <https://minecraft.gamepedia.com/Formatting_codes>`_.